McLarenCollege/foundations_public/format-temperature-as-string.md

-Write a function called `formatTemperatureAsString` which takes two parameters The first parameter is the temperature in celsius
+Write a function called `formatTemperatureAsString` which takes two parameters:
+- The first parameter is the temperature in celsius
-The second parameter is whether to convert to fahrenheit The function should return a formatted string like "37.4°F" or "17°C"
+- The second parameter is whether to convert to fahrenheit

+The function should return a formatted string like "37.4°F" or "17°C"

 Note: If the second parameter is true, the function should call